 Street sweeping makes a community look clean and tidy.
-It also keeps some dirt, debris and other contaminants from washing into storm drains, thereby reducing the harmful effects of polluted storm runoff.
+It also keeps some dirt, debris and other contaminants from washing into storm drains, thereby reducing the harmful effects of polluted storm runoff on fish and other aquatic life.

 Clark County Public Works sweeps residential streets during fall, winter and spring months.
 During the summer, street sweepers are used primarily for summer road preservation and other construction projects.